 Kaspersky Secure Connection – Features and usability

-The VPN’s default installation settings opt you into Kaspersky Secure Network, an anti-malware service which provides “instant response to new threats” and “real-time website reputation information”.
+The VPN’s default installation settings opt you into Kaspersky Secure Network, an anti-malware service that provides “instant response to new threats” and “real-time website reputation information”.
 If you’d rather not have this, you can untick the relevant box before hitting Install.

 The client opens above the notification area and is easy to use, by default connecting to the fastest available endpoint, but with the option of selecting from one of the VPN’s list of 18 endpoint countries.
 Although Kaspersky says more endpoints are available to paying users, the same range of countries was available in both free and registered modes during our tests.

-Advanced settings allow you to configure whether the client opens at boot time, whether it connects as soon as it opens and how it behaves when you connect to an insecure Wi-Fi network.
+Advanced settings allow you to configure whether the client opens at boot time, whether it connects as soon as it opens, and how it behaves when you connect to an insecure Wi-Fi network.
 You can also select a specific country to connect to by default.